-Figure 2: Cross sectional view of bubble in microchannel apillaries of fluid (shown in blue) reside in corners between the bubble boundary and channel walls.
+Figure 2: Cross sectional view of bubble in microchannel in measurement region.
+Capillaries of fluid (shown in blue) reside in corners between the bubble boundary and channel walls.
 Total cross sectional area (STot) of conductive fluid capillary path is dependent on contact angle of channel sidewall material.